 Summer may be winding down now, but it doesn’t seem like it’ll be getting cooler anytime soon.
 For most of us, that means an even greater need for water.
 Unfortunately, summer also tends to mean droughts for many areas.
-This makes water conservation all the more important for this time of year.
+This makes water conservation all the more important for this time of year, especially here in Nevada.
 With that in mind, here are some tips to help you save water at home.

 1. Take Shorter Showers